 Clearly, “you” are deeply concerned with this teacher’s good opinion as the speaker describes “you” making up “a poem…for her in your head.”

 The following lines introduce teachers who are not held in quite so high esteem.
 One of these is “Miss Sheridan” who is the French teacher.
 This is made clear by the phrase, “Comment vous appelez,” which translates to “What’s your name?”

-Another teacher who is not liked in the school is Miss Appleby who teaches math.
+Another teacher who is not liked in school is Miss Appleby who teaches math.
 Just as has occurred with the other teachers mentioned in this piece a bit of information from their class follows their name or description.
-In this case it is the phrase, “Equal to the square / of the other two sides,” referring to geometry.
+In this case, it is the phrase, “Equal to the square / of the other two sides,” referring to geometry.

 This is immediately followed by a third disliked teacher, Miss Webb.
 The following phrases “Dar es Salaam” and “Kilimanjaro” suggest that she is the geography teacher, as “Dar es Salaam” was the capital of Tanzania, and Kilimanjaro is the tallest mountain in Africa.